Road Trips Australia

 5 – 4×4 Vehicle Clearance

 While not mandatory, vehicle clearance (or height) helps, especially in high-traffic spots with many inexperienced drivers on the track.
 The track tends to get deeper ruts than it should from this.
-So having either basic full-size 4WD clearance or the best recommendation for all-around touring and 4WD’ing is a 2-inch lift kit.
-You will see what I mean if you are behind an Independant Front Suspension 4X4 (like a Patrol) running a 6” lift with 37” wheels, and he’s just chewed the track to the diffs; the little stock standard Jeep might struggle…
+So, having either basic full-size 4WD clearance or the best recommendation for all-around touring and 4WD’ing is a 2-inch lift kit.
+You will see what I mean if you are behind an Independent Front Suspension 4X4 (like a Patrol) running a 6” lift with 37” wheels, and he’s just chewed the track to the diffs; the little stock standard Jeep might struggle…

 6 – Tyre Position on the Track